Alsuma™ (Sumatriptan Injection)

 Reviewed by: HU Medical Review Board | Reviewed April 2022 | Last updated: August 2022

-Alsuma (sumatriptan injection 6mg/0.5mL) was approved in June of 2010.
-Alsuma is indicated for the acute treatment of migraine, with or without aura, as well as the acute treatment of cluster headache episodes.
+Alsuma was approved in June of 2010 for the acute treatment of migraine, with or without aura, as well as the acute treatment of cluster headache episodes.
 Alsuma belongs to the triptan class of medications, and now offers Alsuma brand auto-injector.